AROTILE/EMPLOYEES-PERFORMANCE/README.md

 3. Explore opportunities to improve employees performance and satisfaction

 Requirements
-- Sales data is in Excel format
+- Sales data is in Excel and Power BI format

 Author
 Arotile Oluwaseun Bamitale